God's people building God's church

 Claire became a Christian at the age of 16, prompted to ask questions based on something the school chaplain said and helped along by Christian aquaintances and friends who were willing to answer questions, lend Christian resources and invite her into their lives and church activities.
 The more she talked with the Christians who faithfully answered her questions and were just there for her, setting a Christian example and the more she discovered about Jesus, the more she eventually found it took more faith not to believe than to believe.
 Ever since first experiencing and understanding this amazing gift from God, of being able to know Him, love and be loved perfectly by Him, now and forever, all she has wanted to do is share this with others.

-Claire is married to Alex and joins the Willoughby Park team in 2019.
+Claire is married to Alex and they have a daughter, Esmeralda.

 Lyzzi is a second year Master of Divinity student at Sydney Missionary and Bible College.
 Lyzzi used to work in outdoor ministry, until she broke herself on a hike.
 She spends holidays directing and speaking on Cru Holiday Camps and is passionate about young people knowing Jesus.
 She loves animals, even has pet snakes, and is mediocre at video games.